MichaelCurrin/nested-jekyll-menus/README.md

     ---
     ```

-Note: Avoiding setting the `listing` layout as a default layout in the config - this causes memory issues and a slow build due to looking for the `index.md` pages at multiple levels.
-Rather set the layout on each.
+Note: Avoiding setting the `listing` layout as a _default_ layout in the config - this causes memory issues and therefore a slow build on larger projects, due to looking for the `index.md` pages at multiple levels.
+Rather set the layout on eac file as above.

 ## About